Marlin, Texas: The 2000s

 The loss of major employers in the late 20th and early 21st centuries resulted in a loss of population and a reduction in the city's tax base.
 While at the census in 2000, Marlin had a population of 6,628 (a modest increase of 242 people from 1990), by 2010, its population had declined to 5,967 residents.
 According to the US and Texas census, Marlin's largest population peaked at two times in its history, 1950 and 1980, with 7009 being its highest.

 First to change hands or close was the Swift turkey-processing plant.
 Next was Marlin Mills, a carpet-manufacturing company, closed during the 1980s economic decline.
 A styrofoam company, open in another building in Marlin's industrial park, caught fire and the remains were demolished.
 A dress-manufacturing plant, which catered to large businesses, such as the airline industry, closed.
-Wallace, a business form-printing company5 employing hundreds, closed in the mid-2000s.
+Wallace, a business form-printing company employing hundreds, closed in the mid-2000s.
 In the early 2000s, 1100 small to medium-sized VA hospitals closed all over the US, one of which was the Thomas T. Connally Veterans Affairs Hospital, a five-floor building located at the corner of Ward and Virginia Streets.
 The hospital closed in 2005, resulting in the loss of more than 100 jobs, as the economy in Marlin continued to wane.

 More recent investments include the construction of a three-story, 60-room Best Western Hotel on Texas State Highway 6, at Farm-to-Market Road 147.
 However, plans for the Texas Department of Criminal Justice to open a medical facility for prisoners at the former Veterans' Affairs Hospital, expected to add an additional 100 to 150 jobs to the Marlin economy, did not materialize.
 Funds were reallocated to renovate the TDJC hospital in Galveston, which was badly damaged by Hurricane Rita.